hantsy/spring7-sandbox/docs/resilience.md

 }
 ```

 The test invokes the `test()` method and verifies that it eventually throws `ExampleException`.
-We use Awaitility to asynchronously wait until the retry count reaches 6 (the final invocation does not trigger retry attempt), ensuring the framework behaves as expected even in asynchronous scenarios.
+We use Awaitility to asynchronously wait until the retry count reaches 6 (the final invocation does not trigger a retry attempt), ensuring the framework behaves as expected even in asynchronous scenarios.

 Beyond retry logic, Spring 7 also provides the `@ConcurrencyLimit` annotation for controlling resource utilization.
 This annotation restricts the number of concurrent invocations of a method, acting as a built-in semaphore.
 Here's a practical example: